What is a VPN?

 If your secure VPN connection gets interrupted, your computer reverts to your real IP address, in turn compromising your identity.
 A kill switch prevents this from happening by cutting off your Internet connection as soon as your VPN connection disrupts.

 Mobile activity gets risky when it's happening on an unsecured Wi-Fi network.
 If you're looking for a safer mobile experience, then it may be useful to look for a provider that offers support for mobile VPN, particularly the ability to switch to the IKEv2/IPSec protocol when roaming.
-This ensures that your connection is secure, even when you move from public WiFi to mobile data.
+This ensures that your connection is secure, even when you move from public Wi-Fi to cellular data.

 Options for authentication

 When a computer attempts to connect to a VPN server, the VPN must first authenticate the user before the connection is successful.
-This typically means entering your credentials via a log-in page or desktop client, though it's best to consider additional options for authentication.
-Multi-factor authentication, for instance, requires that you authorise your log-in with your mobile device through an app.
+This typically means entering your credentials via a login page or desktop client, though it's best to consider additional options for authentication.
+Multi-factor authentication, for instance, requires that you authorize your login with your mobile device through an app.
 You may also want to use a physical security key, which you plug into your USB port, for even more security.

 Like other software companies, a VPN provider must have a reliable support team for you to contact for any issues that may arise.
 This support team should be knowledgeable, helpful, and easy to get in touch with.

 In general, it's best to avoid free VPNs altogether.
 By choosing a paid provider, you are choosing a real and credible company, backed by quality technology and infrastructure.
 A paid provider is also less likely to log your activities and sell that information to advertisers.
 A premium VPN may require a monthly fee, but the value of safety, security, and peace of mind is well worth the cost.